rwdroge/pug2024OTEL/README.md

 - Use the insert key in the collector configuration file to receive the telemetry data in NewRelic
 - Select the traces menu in the left side pane in NewRelic homepage, it will redirect to the traces page where you can see the trace information.

+### Configuring the OpenTelemetry Collector

+Since we are sending our metrics to the collector (or rather the collector collects them), the collector in turn will need to export the data to 3rd party solutions for all sorts of tasks.
+You will find examples of configuration files for the oTel Collector in the 'otel_collector' folder.

+For the first exercise, we only want to export the metrics to the NewRelic endpoint with your specific API KEY and further analyze the data from within NewRelic.

+> [!TIP]
+> Check the config.yaml file for an example of how to export to NewRelic from the oTel Collector

 ### Using an opensource stack